YakaryBovine/Sundren/README.md

 ### Worldbuilding
 The Worldbuilding section contains everything relevant to my homebrew universe, Sundered.
 It takes inspiration from Dragon Age, the Forgotten Realms, and Kenshi.
 It's a post-apocalyptic, science-fiction fantasy world intended to serve as the backdrop to a sandbox table-top roleplaying game.

 If you're playing in my campaign, you'll notice that you only have access to articles of lore that your party has already discovered in-game.
-You should only read the parts you're interested in.
+You should only read the parts you're interested in, but if you want to read for its own sake, I recommend starting with [[The Last War]].